GDBR: Label Recovery Attack Against Partial Gradient Encryption in Federated Learning: Conclusion

 \section{Conclusion}

-In this work, we propose GDBR, a label recovery attack that reconstructs the label distribution of the victim client's private training data from the limited gradient information shared in FL.
-By exploring the correlation between the gradients and the model parameters, GDBR builds a bridge between the shared gradients and the target labels and presents the formulation for label restoration.
-Extensive experiments demonstrate that GDBR can accurately recover at least 80\% of the class-wise batch labels in different FL settings.
-However, GDBR mainly focuses on the early training stage of FL collaboration.
-In the future, we plan to investigate the effectiveness of GDBR in the trained models and explore effective defenses against GDBR.
+In this paper, we propose GDBR, a label recovery attack that restores the label distributions of client's batch training data from partial encrypted gradients shared in federated learning (FL).
+By leveraging the relationships between shared gradients and model parameters, GDBR formulates an effective approach for label restoration.
+Extensive experiments show that GDBR can effectively and accurately recover the classwise batch labels across various FL settings.
+In future work, we aim to extend our approach to support a wider range of activation functions, and develop efficient data reconstruction methods based on our theoretical insights.
+Additionally, we plan to explore and design robust defense mechanisms against GDBR to enhance the security of FL systems.